Dodowingster/Portfolio/README.md

 ## Tools

 Discover the software tools and resources I use for my creative work.
-From graphic design to video editing, I've listed the tools that help me bring my ideas to life.
+From graphic design to videogame engines, I've listed the tools that help me bring my ideas to life.

 ## Contact